jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 but it builds out the chords below the treble triad, while the A shape builds chords above it.

+The G shape is most usefully thought of as two different shapes: a bass shape, on the lower pitched strings, and a treble shape, on the higher pitched strings.
+The two shapes are never gripped at the same time, but can easily progress to one another.
+The typical bass shape fingering is `43111x`, and the treble shape is `xx1114`.

 **Practice the G shape with primary chords in the key of C major:**

 | 6th string root on fret | Note | Shape  | Chord |